 Hatha Yoga Pradipika by Muktibodhananda Swami

-A dense, technical read that forms a general bible for many hatha practitioners – it being an amalgamation of three of the earliest texts on yoga, but turn to Chapter 3 and there’s a very interesting (and occasionally terrifying) write-up of kundalini yoga practices… not for the faint of heart.
+A dense, technical read that forms a general bible for many hatha practitioners – it being an amalgamation of 20 earlier texts on yoga, but turn to Chapter 3 and there’s a very interesting (and occasionally terrifying) write-up of kundalini yoga practices… not for the faint of heart.
 Kechari mudra, i.e. severing the membrane beneath the tongue in order to better insert it up into the nasal cavity, is not recommended for beginners!
-We do encounter kechari mudra in Yogi Bhajan’s teachings, in a more gentle form.
+We do encounter kechari mudra in contemporary kundalini yoga practices, in a more gentle form.

 The Origins Of Yoga And Tantra by Geoffrey Samuel

 It makes me chuckle when we defend our preferred yoga style – whether that’s kundalini, ashtanga, Iyengar, vinyasa – as being ‘the authentic one’.
 Well, we should question all physical yoga practices, as according to his impressively well-researched work by renowned academic Samuel, prior to 1900, physical postures or asanas were frowned upon in favour of raj yoga, or meditation.
 It demonstrates how little we actually know about this sacred practice, much as we like to think otherwise.
 It’s a very heavy read but worth it for the historical insights.